WGI’s Geospatial experts were in attendance at Geo Week 2023, the foremost event for geospatial professionals in the country.

 WGI’s Geospatial Team Unveils New Cutting-Edge 72 Megapixel Spherical Mosaic Camera System

 We are in full production, now exporting this very high-resolution imagery for texturizing 3-D models.
-This camera enables the use of the imagery, with structure from motion approaches, to seamlessly augment LiDAR-derived point clouds to make them considerably denser when required for extraction of objects.
+This camera enables the use of the imagery, with structure from motion approaches, to seamlessly augment lidar-derived point clouds to make them considerably denser when required for the extraction of objects.

 For over four decades, WGI has been a leader in implementing the latest technology like the 72 Megapixel Spherical Mosaic Camera System in the Land Surveying space.